 6-8 years (School Age) Children understand that death is final and irreversible but do not believe that it is universal or could happen to them.
 Death is often personalized and/or personified.
 Expressions of anger towards the deceased or towards those perceived to have been unable to save the deceased can occur.
 Anxiety, depressive symptoms, and somatic complaints may be present.
 The child often has fears about death and concerns about their other loved ones’ safety.
 In addition to giving clear, realistic information, offer to include the child in funeral ceremonies.
 Notifying the school will help teachers understand the child’s reaction and provide additional adult support.

 8-12 years (Pre-adolescent) Children at this age have an adult understanding of death – that it is final, irreversible, and universal.
-They are able to understand the biological aspects of death as well as cause-and-effect relationships.
+They can understand the biological aspects of death as well as cause-and-effect relationships.
 They tend to intellectualize death as many have not yet learned to identify and deal with feelings.
 They may develop a morbid curiosity and are often interested in the physical details of the dying process as well as the religious and cultural traditions surrounding death.
 The ability to identify causal relationships can lead to feelings of guilt; such feelings should be explored and addressed.
 To facilitate identification with emotions, it may prove useful to talk about your own emotions surrounding death and to offer opportunities for the child to discuss death.
 The child should also be allowed to participate, as much as they feel comfortable, in seeing the dying patient and participating in activities surrounding the death.

 Summary The generalizations and strategies provided above only serve as a framework when dealing with the death of a loved one.
 When in doubt, seek help from pediatricians, child-life specialists, mental health professionals, and others specializing in bereavement.